keystonejs/keystone/docs/content/docs/getting-started.md

 ---
-title: "Getting started"
+title: 'Getting started'
-description: "Learn how to get your first Keystone project up and running using the `create-keystone-app` Command Line Interface."
+description: 'Learn how to get your first Keystone project up and running using the `create-keystone-app` Command Line Interface.'
 ---

 ![A terminal with the output of create-keystone-app](/assets/getting-started/cover.svg)